cohenlabUNC/clpipe/docs/dicom_sync.rst

 You must include all options shown, because this argument overwrites the dcm2niixOptions, as opposed to just appending to them.

+The options above add the `-d 9` option, setting dcm2niix's search depth to the maximum value.

 heudiconv
 ----------------

-By default, heudiconv searches deeply enough to find DICOM files within Flywheel's output structure.
+By default, heudiconv sets the search depth of dcm2niix high enough to find DICOM files within Flywheel's output structure, so no changes are required if you use this converter.

 -------------------------------